MephistoDevelop/WeatherApp/README.md

  }
 ```

-in `webpack.config.js` file we are going to put this config to use live-sync browser reloaded automatly using `npm run start` :
+In the `webpack.config.js` file we are going to input this config in order to use live-sync browser reloaded automatically using `npm run start`

 ```
 const path = require('path');